Your local guide to the Sussex Flea Market!

 Before you leave home

-From the west, take the TransCanada Highway to Exit 365 before following Route 10 to Sussex.
+From the west, take the TransCanada Highway to Youngs Cove and Highway Exit 365 before

-From Maine, cross into Canada at St. Stephen/Calais before following Highway 1 (MacKay Highway) two
+From Maine, US, cross into Canada at St. Stephen/Calais before following Highway 1 (MacKay

 Find

-If you have a camper and are one of the lucky ones to get a parking spot close to the flea market, make
+camper if you hope to be one of the lucky ones to get a parking/camping spot close to the flea market.
+Camping

 If a family member must reach you at the flea market in case of an emergency, the Sussex RCMP may be reached

-case of accidents, fire or other emergencies while visiting New Brunswick, call 911.
+In case of accidents, fire or other emergencies while visiting New Brunswick, call 9-1-1.

 Take an inventory of any collections you already have.
 This weekend is one of the best chances

 to add to your stash.
-Gentlemen, you will enjoy browsing a wide range of sports cards, military badges or medals, sports collectables
+Gentlemen, you will enjoy browsing a wide range of sports cards, military badges or medals, sports collectibles

 Furniture buyers would do well to do the same thing.
 Measure the space of where you would like the piece to go, and note